-I owe much of who I am today to Harriet the Spy.
+I owe much of who I am today to Harriet the Spy (affiliate link).
 Not even kidding.
 I could write volumes on good old Harriet and I truly believe she contributed greatly to making me, me.
 She was a truly independent and precocious girl; interested and observant.
 After reading Harriet the Spy, I started my own spy notebooks and I even tried to play her game “Town,” which really is like your own made-up version of The Sims before The Sims existed.
 I filled notebooks with my observations.
 I kept my own journals from the day I turned seven straight through college.
 Then I started blogging; another method for me to share my observations.
 Unfortunately, my spy days didn’t last long when I was a kid, since I lived in small town Massachusetts and not New York City like young Harriet.
 But my love of writing and being a constant observer remained.
 I’m pretty much downright nosy.
 Which I believe makes me an even better writer.

 My point of telling you all this is egg creams.
 Harriet the Spy had a love of egg creams and I was intrigued with them for a long time.
 I’ll never forget taking a trip to New York City with my family and seeing egg creams on the menu of a restaurant we were at.
 I had wanted to try them forever and it was finally my chance.
 I imagined an egg cream would be like a nice thick, creamy milkshake.
 But I was wrong.
 And I was shocked to learn that egg creams don’t even have eggs in them anymore.
 But they do have club soda.
 It ended up being nothing like I imagined, but I still loved it, partly because it brought me closer to Harriet.